 To get started, select Draw from the toolbar menu and click ‘Draw Focus Area.’
-This allows you to create any shaped area around your property to pull in mailing addresses to your list.
-To keep it simple, we’re showing the process to create a radius around your property, but in many cases you may want to create an irregular shape to include or exclude certain areas to mail to.
+This allows you to create any shaped area around your property to add mailing addresses to your list.
+To keep it simple, we’re showing the process to create a radius around your property.
+Still, in many cases, you may want to create an irregular shape to include or exclude certain areas to mail to.

-Starting from your property, you can draw a radius outwards of any distance by clicking on the circle icon on the left hand toolbar.
-The first point you click on the map will be the center of the your circle, then holding the left mouse button you drag the mouse outwards to enlarge the radius.
-Once you have the desired radius, let go of the left mouse button and Regrid will prompt you to save your focus area.
-You can name it something like ‘neighbors’ and click save and go to the area.
+Starting from your property, you can draw a radius outwards of any distance by clicking on the circle icon on the left-hand toolbar.
+The first point you click on the map will be the center of your circle, then holding the left mouse button you drag the mouse outwards to enlarge the radius.
+Once you have the desired radius, let go of the left mouse button, and Regrid will prompt you to save your focus area.
+You can name it something like ‘neighbors’, click save, and go to the area.

 Getting the Addresses from Your Focus Area

-Next, you’ll download a list of all the properties in your focus area which includes the owner name and mailing address.
+Next, you’ll download a list of all the properties in your focus area, including the owner name and mailing address.
 Click List on the left hand menu.
 This changes the view from a map to a list in spreadsheet format.
 Next, click Download to CSV in the bottom right hand corner.
 CSV stands for comma separated value and it’s a commonly used file format.
 You can open your neighbor list in Microsoft Excel or Google Sheets.
 Each row of your neighbor list will represent one property.
-You’ll see that there are many columns of data for each property, most of which you will not need.
+You’ll see many columns of data for each property, most of which you will not need.
 To simplify the next step, you can delete all the columns except the owner name and mailing address.